smahmadpanah/smahmadpanah.github.io/_pages/about.md

 </style>

 **Hi!** This is Amirhossein <sup><a href="#fullname" onclick="toggle_visibility('fullname');">#</a></sup>, a researcher in Medical Image Analysis in Iran.
-Prior to that, I lived at Iran University of Science and Technology for 7 years (BSc and MSc in Computer Engineering).
+Prior to that, I studied at Iran University of Science and Technology for 7 years (BSc and MSc in Computer Engineering).
 Since then, I have been pursuing my passion for:
 <ul class='twocol' style="margin-top: -1%;" markdown='1'>
 <li> Image Processing</li>
 <li> Medical Image Analysis</li>